Georgia’s PSC elections have become a referendum on energy prices

-Georgia is one of only ten states that elects its utility commission — the board that has final say over how much millions of Georgians pay for electricity.
-The state’s public service commission, or PSC, also has substantial say over how that electricity is made and, because fossil fuel power plants are a leading producer of the greenhouse gases, the PSC’s decisions directly influence Georgia’s climate future.
+Georgia is 1 of only 10 states that elects its utility commission — the board that has final say over how much nearly 3 million Georgians pay for electricity.
+The state’s public service commission, or PSC, also has substantial say over how that electricity is made and, because fossil fuel power plants are a leading producer of greenhouse gases, the PSC’s decisions directly influence Georgia’s climate future.

 On Tuesday, Georgia held party primaries for two seats on the PSC.
 November’s elections, then, will be the Democrats’ next chance to win a majority presence on the commission, and could lead to more renewable energy in Georgia and more scrutiny of Georgia Power’s ongoing expansion plans.

-“I’m running to be that third vote that’s gonna help them change the trajectory of the PSC,” said Edwards in an interview before the primary.
+“I’m running to be that third vote that’s going to help them change the trajectory of the PSC,” said Edwards in an interview before the primary.
 “And to bring some balance to something that’s been completely imbalanced for years.”

 Edwards, Mehan, and Tolbert have all said they support clean energy, but the Republican candidates clarified they don’t support any sort of renewable energy mandate.